Black Merda

 Black Merda (/ˈblæk ˈmɜːrdə/ BLAK-_-MURD-ə) (Note: The name of the band comes from a pronunciation respelling of the words black murder; it is unrelated to Catalan, Galician, Italian and Portuguese merda (from Latin merda, -ae), meaning "shit".) is an American rock band from Detroit, Michigan active from the mid-1960s to the early 1970s and reuniting in 2005.
-The core band members are guitarist/vocalist Anthony Hawkins, bassist/guitarist/vocalist VC L. Veasey, and guitarist/vocalist Charles Hawkins, plus original drummer/vocalist Tyrone Hite.
-Hite was a native of Detroit; the Hawkins brothers and Veasey were all born in Lyon, Mississippi and came of age in Detroit.
+The core band members are guitarist/vocalist Anthony Hawkins, bassist/guitarist/vocalist VC L. Veasey, guitarist/vocalist Charles Hawkins, (current) drummer Michael Kilgore plus (original) drummer/vocalist Tyrone Hite.
+Hite and Kilgore were natives of Detroit; the Hawkins brothers and Veasey were all born in Lyon, Mississippi and came of age in Detroit.